 Here’s a quick overview of what to expect:

-Cave Length | Main cave: 20 meters |
+- Feature: Cave Length Main cave: 20 meters

-Accessibility | 1.5 km walk from parking |
+- Accessibility: 1.5 km walk from parking

-Wildlife | Habitat for bat species |
+- Wildlife: Habitat for bat species

 - Towering tawa trees and emergent rimu